Your step by step guide to getting started with Football Index

 Match day dividend payouts are dependant on how many matches are taking place that day.
 See table below.

-NOTE: If there’s no club games on (like international breaks) then we get what’s called “treble media” days.
-This is payouts for 1st, 2nd and 3rd placed players in the media table.
+If there’s no club games on (like international breaks) then we get what’s called media days.
+This is payouts for 1st, 2nd and 3rd placed players in the media table unlike match days where only top player is paid out media buzz dividends.

 Q) So, where do these match day dividend payouts go?

 They get added to your cash balance.
 So you could decide to buy more of someone or withdraw it to use to buy a packet of crisp or put it on a holiday deposit – depends on how much you invest obviously.